swiftcoder2020/bsl-fingerspelling-js-game/README.md

 <img src="assets/images/bsl-game-activate-game.png">

-* The option where users can select their appropriate speed level of how slow/fast the images flashes through a modal

-* A countdown timer that gives users some breathing space prior to commencing the game

 * Various high quality images that depicts a sign of an alphabetic letter for clarity

 * The ability to flash each image to form a sequence into a word (refer to website to experience it)

 <img src="assets/images/bsl-game-sign-images.png">

-* A timer that is based on each word which a user is given as opposed to the overall time allocated to complete the game for ease of use

 * A BSL Fingerspelling game that aims to be interactively engaging

 <img src="assets/images/bsl-game-interactive.png">

-* An interactive message that determines when the word is incorrect when typed in and notifies the user by way of a positive/encouraging response yet apply complimentary praise when correct

-* A replay button that allows users to review the alphabetic letters as images that has been displayed

-* A small area that calculates the score per word which builds up to the total score

-* An overview message into the progress of their learning and to provide positive encouragement

 * A contact form that actually sends an email to the developer directly to their email address and a modal that assures the user/visitor that their message has been submitted